-Futera Seeker FC break ground - FOX Sports Asia
+The amazing tale of Futera Seeker FC | FOX Sports Asia

 “Sometimes you’ve got to do something to make the day interesting and owning our own club where our fans and our customers were part of it was certainly going to make our day interesting – I don’t think we knew just how interesting!”

-In Part Two next week, FOX Sports Asia takes a look at just how that amazing 2013 season unfolded as the world’s only professional club run by supporters made their debut in Thai football.
+In Part Two, FOX Sports Asia takes a look at just how that amazing 2013 season unfolded as the world’s only professional club run by supporters made their debut in Thai football.